 - As cell surface component concerned in cell recognition, species specificity, and tissue immunity.

-- As insulation subcutaneously in some of the warm-blooded animals required during winter seasons, also engulfing some of the important organs as protecting against any external injury.
+- As insulation subcutaneously in some of the warm-blooded animals required during winter seasons, also engulfing some of the essential organs as protecting against any external injury.

 - Some have intensive biological activity viz. vitamins and hormones.